Team

 His favorite tree or forest?
 "The ‘kankantri’ (Ceiba pentandra) in Suriname: A giant that still can be seen everywhere in the open landscape and agricultural field as a solitary tree left standing due to its imputed cultural values as part of the traditional marrons’ beliefs.
 And of course the few and far between shrubs and trees in the semi-arid region of the Gash Delta in Sudan, where I learned to always think twice before cutting a tree, realising that its timber is the last thing it can provide”."

-As parttime consultant Sietze wil share his knowledge and experience within the Probos team and employ his netwerk in support of the international profile of Probos.
+As a parttime consultant, Sietze shares his knowledge and experience within the Probos team and uses his netwerk in support of the international profile of Probos.

 Emailbryndis.perdijk@probos.nl